-Search the Internet for “family portrait posing,” and you’ll find sun-kissed photos of smiling families reclining on beaches, strolling through parks, or enjoying unmeltable ice cream cones while their neatly-groomed dog sits sweetly at their feet.
+Search the Internet for “family portrait posing” and you’ll find sun-kissed photos of smiling families reclining on beaches, strolling through parks, or enjoying unmeltable ice cream cones while their neatly-groomed dog sits sweetly at their feet.

 The reality of family photography is often far less magical – and much more stressful!
 Parents are high-strung and exhausted, children and whiny and nap-deprived, and the family pet is determined to turn only his tush to the camera.

-Portrait Posing Tip #1: Choose ONE Killer Location
+Family Portrait Posing Tip #1: Choose ONE Killer Location

 When you’re trying to get five faces focused in your direction, the last thing you should be worrying about is your location.
 Choose a spot that provides two key features: